 Certificate in Conducting Lawful Workplace InvestigationsSM Seminar

-Do you know how to conduct a lawful investigation?
+Do you know how to conduct a lawful workplace investigation?

-In addition to saving potentially millions of dollars in litigation costs and lost productivity, a lawfully conducted investigation can nip workplace problems in the bud, thus keeping businesses operating smoothly—and out of court.
+In addition to saving potentially millions of dollars in litigation costs and lost productivity, a lawfully conducted investigation can nip workplace problems in the bud; keeping businesses operating smoothly—and out of the courtroom.

 Making the right decision often turns on the quality of the investigation that has been conducted.
 Without the facts, decision-making is flawed and can expose the employer to significant liability.